Centre Alliance: History

+By 2025, the party only had one member, Rebekha Sharkie, who identifies as an Independent politician.
+Sharkie remains in the party, rather than becoming an independent politician, due to complexities around savings held within party bank accounts.

 Political positions

-Centre Alliance is generally perceived as a centrist party.
+Centre Alliance is generally perceived as a social liberal, populist, and centrist.
 Some prominent party members are former Liberal Party members or staffers.
 Senator Rex Patrick was a staffer for Liberal Senator David Johnston before joining the party.
 Federal MP Rebekha Sharkie is also a former member of the Liberal Party and formerly worked as a researcher and staffer for Liberal party figures from 2006.
 At the 2016 Federal Election Rebekha Sharkie won the lower house seat of Mayo, previously a safe Liberal seat.
 Sharkie's win delivered the party's first and only seat in the House of Representatives.

-Centre Alliance claims to support Australian industry, often citing economic nationalism on matters before the Parliament: "When it comes to Australian made, successive governments have abandoned Australian industries and jobs by failing to stand up for Australian farming and manufacturing."
-It states that better outcomes can be achieved by requiring Australian governments to buy Australian goods and services, which may amount to A$60 billion a year.
-It supports introducing labelling laws to provide customers with information on ingredients and their country of origin.

 In October 2020, Centre Alliance supported the government's university reform bill.
 The government stated that: “(the) reforms will create 30,000 (university) places next year, while cheaper fees in certain fields will deliver more graduates in areas of expected job growth”.
 The student cost of humanities, law and commerce degrees increased, while teaching, nursing, English, languages, maths, agriculture, science, health, architecture, environmental science, IT and engineering degrees decreased.